MohamedGouda120/Scraping-Wazzuf/README.md

-# Scrabbing-Wazzuf
+# Scraping-Wazzuf
-A simple project for scrabbing Wazzuf website. you provide it with the name of the job, and it returns back a csv file containing:
+A simple project for scraping Wazzuf website. you provide it with the name of the job, and it returns back a csv file containing:
 - Jobs Title
 - Company Name